Huangpq2019/UltraBinner/README.md

 # UltraBinner

-Use DAS Tool(v1.1.1) to integrate the results of three binners (CONCOCT V1.1.0, MetaBAT V2.12.1, MetaBinner) to calculate an optimized, non-redundant set of bins from a single assembly.
+Use DAS Tool(v1.1.1) to integrate the results of three binners (CONCOCT V1.1.0, MetaBAT V2.12.1, MetaBinner) to calculate an optimized, non-redundant set of bins from a single assembly. <br>
+IF you have the result of other binners(e.g. MaxBin, SolidBin), you can also add the results as the input of DAS Tool.<br>

 ## CONCOCT v1.1.0
 CONCOCT is a program for unsupervised binning of metagenomic contigs by using nucleotide composition, coverage data in multiple samples and linkage data from paired end reads.
 You can get it from https://github.com/BinPro/CONCOCT.